top of page

 Change can bring about feelings of anxiety, anger, or fear, the potential for regret and sadness.
 Learn about your window of tolerance and explore tips for navigating change with emotional regulation.

-Sarah Lawson, Clinical MSW Intern
+Sarah Lawson MSW

 Aug 14 min read